sempernow/k8s-vanilla-ha/README.md

 # NAME       STATUS     ROLES           AGE   VERSION
 # a0.local   NotReady   control-plane   16h   v1.28.3
 ```
+- All K8s-core pods are Static Pods.
+Each is assigned the IP address of their node,
+  unlike all other Pods that are created during or after the Pod Network (CIDR)
+  is installed by whatever CNI-compliant network plugin is applied.
+(Ours is Calico).
+  Each Static Pod is managed directly by the `kubelet` running on its node;
+  they are not of the control plane; not stored in etcd.
+    - Location of Static Pod manifests (YAML):
+      `/etc/kubernetes/manifests/`
 - Certs upload is good for 2hrs.
 After that, the certs are deleted,
   and must be regenerated at an existing control node.
     ```bash